APC: The Dilemma Of Choosing A Presidential Candidate

 Former Imo Governor, Sen. Rochas Okorocha and former Ogun Governor, Sen. Ibikunle Amosun, Pastor Tunde Bakare; Cross River Governor, Prof. Ben Ayade, and his Ebonyi counterpart, Gov. Dave Umahi are also in the race.

-Chairman, Nigeria Governors Forum (NGF) and Ekiti State governor, Dr. Kayode Fayemi; former Senate President, Sen. Ken Nnamani; Governor Yahaya Bello of Kogi; and Jigawa Governor, Mohammed Abubakar are also in the race.
+Chairman, Nigeria Governors Forum (NGF) and Ekiti Governor, Dr. Kayode Fayemi, former senate president, Sen. Ken Nnamani, Gov. Yahaya Bello of Kogi, and Jigawa Governor, Mohammed Abubakar are also in the race.

-Others are Senate President Dr. Ahmad Lawan; former Zamfara Governor, Sen. Ahmed Yerima; the only APC female aspirant, Mrs. Uju Kennedy-Ohnenye; and Pastor Nicholas Nwagbo; and a former Speaker of the House of Representatives, Dimeji Bankole.
+Others are Senate President Dr. Ahmad Lawan, former Zamfara Governor, Sen. Ahmed Yerima, the only APC female aspirant, Mrs. Uju Kennedy-Ohnenye, and Pastor Nicholas Nwagbo and a former Speaker of House of Representatives, Dimeji Bankole.

 There were also whispers that the party may adopt the consensus arrangement for the presidential primaries as some political analysts contend that may spell doom for the party.